dyeoman2/hackathon/docs/SENTRY_SETUP.md

 ## Sentry Services Overview

-Your TanStack Start template includes a comprehensive Sentry integration with the following services:
+The hackathon platform includes a comprehensive Sentry integration with the following services:

 ### 🔍 Error Monitoring